dtmehr/startup/README.md

 WebSocket to update the best selling bracelet on the frontend in realtime.

-- **Backend listens for WebSocket connection** - to be done in the future.
+- **Backend listens for WebSocket connection** - done.
-- **Frontend makes WebSocket connection** - to be done in the future.
+- **Frontend makes WebSocket connection** - done.
-- **Data sent over WebSocket connection** - to be done in the future.
+- **Data sent over WebSocket connection** - done.
-- **WebSocket data displayed** - Best selling bracelet to be displayed based off total purchases from users
+- **WebSocket data displayed** - bracelets sold randomly generated at the top of the screen, chat feature created in the about page.

 ## React deliverable